HFAnalyticsLab/Unpaid_Carers/README.md

 Data can be downloaded from UK Data Service (see data source for link) The code can be used to clean and analyse the data.
-For the current analysis, we use special weightings provided by Unveristy of Essex, which is not included in the repository.
-To run the analysis, the weighting type will need to be changed.
+For the current analysis, we use special weightings provided by Unveristy of Essex, which is not included in the repository. **To run the analysis, the weighting type will need to be changed**.

 ### Requirements